Frequently Asked Questions

 Do faculty actually teach the classes?

-All of the lecture courses in the Biology Department are taught by faculty.
+All of the lecture courses in the Biology Division are taught by faculty.
 Our laboratory courses are team-taught.
 We have many different sections of the same laboratory course at different times during the week.
 Although the sections are taught by different instructors, they meet once a week as a team to discuss course content and assignments.
 Each of these teams is led by a senior faculty member with extensive teaching experience.

 What can I do with a degree in biology?